shakfu/coremusic/README.md

 ## Tests, Examples and Demos

-The project includes a large test suite, as well as examples and demos.
+The project includes a comprehensive test suite with 1600+ tests covering all major functionality, as well as examples and demos in the `tests/demos/` directory.

 ## Architecture